ChloeAcheampong/number-convertor/README.md

 # Running test

-1. Install node (Only required if node not already installed) and run `npm install`.
+1. Install nodejs (Only required if node not already installed) and run `npm install`.
 2. Run `npm test`